aatishb/DIYtouchpad/README.md

 4. Open input Processing sketch (input_touchpad) using [Processing](https://processing.org/).

    You'll need to install the oscP5 library.
-You can do this under the Tools menu.
+To do this, navigate to Sketch > Import Library > Add Library.
 Search for oscP5 and install it.

    ![add library](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/importlibrary.png)